A Guide to Finding the Best B12 Supplement for Vegans

 Some users reported acne as a side effect of this product.
 Additionally, these lozenges contain artificial sweeteners like xylitol and mannitol, so be wary if you are sensitive to these ingredients.

-The two-pack of Deva Vegan Sublingual B12 vitamins are available via Amazon Prime with hundreds of positivecustomer reviews.
+The two-pack of Deva Vegan Sublingual B12 vitamins are available via Amazon Prime with a vast number of positive customer reviews.

 What We Love